m5ka/cws2/README.md

 make lint
 ```

-Our flake8 configuration is in [tox.ini](tox.ini) if you're curious.
+Our flake8 configuration is in [.flake8](.flake8) if you're curious.

 We also recommend you use the formatter `black` to auto-format your Python code whilst developing.
 This will save you time further down the line.